skwzx/astro.corregi.me/README.md

 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).
+To learn more about the folder structure of an Astro project, refer to [Astro's official project structure guide](https://docs.astro.build/en/basics/project-structure/).

 ## 🧞 Commands